luc-vocab/gc/gc2_website/blog/_posts/2016-04-14-first-look-sleeptrack-interface.md

 {% include image.html scaling="" image="first_look_sleeptrack_interface/latest_data.jpg" %}

 This page shows **latest data** captured during night mode.
-This page will auto-refresh everytime the SleepTrack device uploads data, which should be around every 15mn.
+The page will auto-refresh everytime the SleepTrack device uploads data, which should be around every 15mn.
 This currently only shows EMG data.
 A simplistic *bruxism score* is calculated.
 This is based on the time-weighted duration of EMG spikes.
 The formula for calculating this is very primitive currently.
 This whole page should see a great deal of enhancements in the future, but this will only be done after I have a working prototype that lets me accumulate data while sleeping.

-On the upper right hand corner, you can see the device is in **Sleep mode**, and has uploaded 5mn of data so far.
+On the upper right hand corner, you can see the device is in **Night mode**, and has uploaded 5mn of data so far.

 {% include image.html scaling="" image="first_look_sleeptrack_interface/influxdb.jpg" %}

 The interface above shows every single datapoint captured by the device.
 The technological stack making this possible uses the *InfluxDB* database, a datastore specialized for storing *IoT* (internet of things) device data.
 It also uses the *Grafana* **dashboard**, which is pictured in the screenshot above.
 SleepTrack users will have access to this dashboard and will be able to analyze their data if a very detailed analysis is required.
 The dashboard is very customizable, and for example can be used to highlight times at which the biofeedback alarm kicked in.
-And hopefully it will indicated that bruxism / teeth grinding / clenching stops after triggering the biofedback signal !
+And hopefully it will indicate that bruxism / teeth grinding / clenching stops after triggering the biofedback signal !

 While this interface will be extremely powerful, I don't expect every single SleepTrack user will make use of it, unless they have a keen interest in data analysis.
 In most cases, the data could be summarized in more readable way, with per-night results and a summary over the last weeks or months.